Cockayne syndrome: Causes

 If hyperoxia or excess oxygen occurs in the body, the cellular metabolism produces several highly reactive forms of oxygen called free radicals.
 This can cause oxidative damage to cellular components including the DNA.
-In normal cells, our body repairs the damaged sections.
-In the case of this disease, due to subtle defects in transcription, children's genetic machinery for synthesizing proteins needed by the body does not operate at normal capacity.
-Over time, went this theory, results in developmental failure and death.
-Every minute, the body pumps 10 to 20 liters of oxygen through the blood, carrying it to billions of cells in our bodies.
+In normal cells, the body repairs the damaged sections.
+In the case of Cockayne syndrome, due to subtle defects in transcription, children's genetic machinery for synthesizing proteins needed by the body does not operate at normal capacity.
+Over time this results in developmental failure and death.

+Every minute, the body pumps 10 to 20 liters of oxygen through the blood, carrying it to billions of cells in the body.
 In its normal molecular form, oxygen is harmless.
 However, cellular metabolism involving oxygen can generate several highly reactive free radicals.
 These free radicals can cause oxidative damage to cellular components including the DNA.
 In an average human cell, several thousand lesions occur in the DNA every day.
 Many of these lesions result from oxidative damage.
 Each lesion—a damaged section of DNA—must be snipped out and the DNA repaired to preserve its normal function.
 Unrepaired DNA can lose its ability to code for proteins.

 Mutations also can result.
 These mutations can activate oncogenes or silence tumor suppressor genes.
 According to research, oxidative damage to active genes is not preferentially repaired, and in the most severe cases, the repair is slowed throughout the whole genome.
 The resulting accumulation of oxidative damage could impair the normal functions of the DNA and may even result in triggering a program of cell death (apoptosis).
 The children with this disease do not repair the active genes where oxidative damage occurs.
 Normally, oxidative damage repair is faster in the active genes (which make up less than five percent of the genome) than in inactive regions of the DNA.
 The resulting accumulation of oxidative damage could impair the normal functions of the DNA and may even result in triggering a program of cell death (apoptosis).